emmastac/RERD-tool/README.md

   Installation
   ------------

-  No installation is needed for RERDtool.
+  No installation is needed for the tool.
 A Java version (1.7+) is required.

   Execution
   ------------